flynx/pWiki/README.md

 # <slot name="title">Portable Wiki (pWiki)</slot>

-_NOTE: the project is currently in prototype phase, thus most things are likely to change, and the implementation / API **will** change._
+_NOTE: the project is currently in prototype phase, thus while most things are likely to change, the implementation / API **will definitely** change! ;)_

 ### Project goals / main features: